Short overview of the asylum procedure

 Procedural tracks

 Track 1 Dublin Procedure.
-The asylum seeker is not entitled to a rest and preparation period nor a medical examination executed by MediFirst.[3]
+The asylum seeker is not entitled to a rest and preparation period or a medical examination executed by MediFirst.[3]

-Track 2 Procedure for applicants from a Safe Country of Origin and applicants who have already received international protection in another Member State.
-The IND considers it unlikely that these applications will be granted.
+Track 2 Procedure for applicants from a ‘safe country of origin’ and applicants who have already received international protection in another Member State.
+The IND considers it unlikely that these applications will result in a positive decision.
 The assessment takes place in a fast-track procedure, which takes place within a maximum of 8 days.
 The asylum seeker is not entitled to a rest and preparation period or a medical examination executed by MediFirst.[4]

 Track 5 Procedure for applications starting in Track 3 and likely to be granted, but where additional research must take place regarding identity and/or nationality.
-Like Track 3, Track 5 has not been applied so far.
+Like Track 3, Track 5 has never been applied yet.

-Amendments Aliens Decree regarding regular asylum procedure (“Track 4”)
+Amendments Aliens Decree regarding Regular Procedure (“Track 4”)

-(2) during the registration interview the asylum seeker is briefly questioned about his/her reasons for fleeing his/her country of origin;
+• during the registration interview the asylum seeker is briefly questioned about their reasons for fleeing their country of origin;

-(3) cancellation of the first (verification) interview at day 1 of the regular asylum procedure, which results into a shortening of the regular asylum procedure from 8 to 6 working days;
+• cancellation of the first (verification) interview on day 1 of the Regular Procedure, which results in a shortening of the Regular Procedure from 8 to 6 working days;

-(4) more grounds for extending the regular asylum procedure.
+• more grounds for extending the Regular Procedure.

 Rest and preparation period

-With the exception of Tracks 1 and 2, the asylum seeker is granted a rest and preparation period starting when the registration phase has ended.[8]
-The rest and preparation period grants first time asylum applicants some days to cope with the stress of fleeing their country of origin and the journey to the Netherlands.[9]
+With the exception of Tracks 1 and 2, the asylum seeker is granted a rest and preparation period which starts once the registration phase has ended.[7]
+The rest and preparation period grants first time asylum applicants some days to cope with the stress of fleeing their country of origin and the journey to the Netherlands.[8]

 • Investigation of documents conducted by the Royal Military Police (Koninklijke Marechaussee, KMar);